 - 2. Obtain a working holiday visa for New Zealand

 - 3. Apply for jobs in as many New Zealand resorts as possible

 - 4. Phone interview + practical interview (be prepared to travel)

 - 5. If successful, receive and accept a job offer!

 This is an obvious one, you need to gain an internationally recognised qualification that will allow you to work in New Zealand.
 Which qualification to get is not something to worry about, as most widely recognised Level 2 qualifications will allow you to work around the world with relative ease.
-With SnowSkool you have 3 different options to choose from; CSIA, BASI and NZSIA.
+With SnowSkool you have multiple ski instructor course choices.
+You also have 3 different qualification options to choose from; CSIA, BASI and NZSIA.